Gabesiegel/Gabesiegel/Output.md

 ## Step 7: Reproduce In-Text Hyperlinks from CorePendium
 - **Reproduce Existing Hyperlinks ONLY:** If a bullet point in the CorePendium you are citing from contains a hyperlink in markdown '[text](link)' format, you MUST include this hyperlink in your response.
     - Hyperlinks will exclusively be directly after bracketed text that is to be linked.
 If text is not bracketed and followed by a URL in parentheses, it cannot be a hyperlink and any markdown formatting to make it into a hyperlink will be incorrect.
+- **Hyperlink Inclusion Logic:**
+    - **Medications/Drugs:** Always include links for medications IF PRESENT in the CorePendium article. **Copy and paste exactly.**
+    - **Calculators/Scores/Criteria:** Always include links for these items IF PRESENT on the same bullet point as the information being cited.
+- Each hyperlink from Corependium is specific to the text in the []. **Do not change the bracketed text for hyperlinks**
 - Citations with hyperlinks
     - If there is a [ref #.#] fingerprint on the EXACT SAME bullet point, then cite as per your instructions
     - If there is No [ref #.#] fingerprint on the EXACT SAME bullet point, then do not make up a reference for the hyperlink.
 The hyperlink will direct the user in the right direction, and an incorrect citation in this scenario would be harmful.